19hours/sg-statutes/Acts/Dental Registration Act.md

 (c) require the registered dentist or registered oral health therapist concerned to give all information in relation to any such book, document, paper or other record which may be reasonably required by the Complaints Committee or by the person so appointed.

+[22/2007]

-(4) If any registered dentist, registered oral health therapist, or any other person who without lawful excuse —
+(4) Any registered dentist, registered oral health therapist or any other person who, without lawful excuse —

 (a) refuses or fails to produce to a Complaints Committee or to any person to whom the Complaints Committee may appoint for the purpose of the inquiry any book, document, paper or other record referred to in subsection (3); or

 (b) fails to give any such information relating thereto,

-he shall each be guilty of an offence and shall each be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 12 months or to both and, in the case of a continuing offence, to a further fine not exceeding $50 for every day or part thereof during which the offence continues after conviction.
+shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 12 months or to both and, in the case of a continuing offence, to a further fine not exceeding $50 for every day or part thereof during which the offence continues after conviction.

+[22/2007]

 (5) All such information, including such book, document, paper or other record used by the Complaints Committee in the course of its deliberations, shall be confidential and shall not be disclosed to any person including the registered dentist or registered oral health therapist unless the Complaints Committee in its discretion thinks otherwise.

+[22/2007]

 (6) The Complaints Committee may, at any time before it makes its findings, seek such legal advice as it thinks necessary.

+[22/2007]

 (7) Where a Complaints Committee is of the opinion that a registered dentist or registered oral health therapist should be called upon to answer any allegation made against him, the Complaints Committee shall post or deliver to that registered dentist or registered oral health therapist —